 It’s time for lunch.
 You’re in Santa Barbara

-, California and, boy, are you hungry.
+, California, and boy are you hungry.
 Look around.
-No matter where you’re standing, there are probably at least three restaurants in view, with many more tucked just around that bend or behind this group of palm trees.
+No matter where you’re standing, there are probably at least three restaurants in view, with many more tucked just around that bend or behind this stand of palm trees.
 But how do you determine which restaurants merit a visit and which restaurants fall short?
-Enter the 10Best lunch list, featuring the ten most delicious lunch spots in town.
+Enter the 10Best lunch list, featuring the 10 most delicious lunch spots in town.

 If you’re in the mood for seafood, you’re in luck.
 Simply head toward the water to find some of the freshest catches in the area at local favorites like On The Alley and the Santa Barbara Shellfish Company

 .
 For something more traditional, like a deli-fresh sub or sandwich, try Three Pickles